mg126e/Project_Backend/design/functional_design.md

 ## Concept Design
+- **EmailVerification**
+    - **Purpose:** Ensure that only users with a valid Boston-area college .edu email address can complete registration and access the app.
+    - **Principle:** When a user registers, a verification code is sent to their email.
+The user must enter the correct code to activate their account.
+    - **State:**
+        - A set of `EmailVerifications`, each with:
+            - `user`: User (reference)
+            - `email`: String
+            - `verificationCode`: String (randomly generated)
+            - `isVerified`: Boolean
+            - `codeSentAt`: DateTime
+    - **Actions:**
+        - `register(user: User, email: String): ()`
+            - *Requires:* The user exists in PasswordAuthentication.
+The email domain is a valid Boston-area .edu domain.
+No active verification exists for this user.
+            - *Effects:* Generates a verification code, sends it to the user's email, and stores the code and timestamp.
+        - `verifyCode(user: User, code: String): ({ success: Boolean, error?: String })`
+            - *Requires:* A verification code was sent to the user and not expired.
+The code matches the stored code.
+            - *Effects:* Sets `isVerified` to true if the code matches.
+Returns success or error.
+        - `resendCode(user: User): ()`
+            - *Requires:* The user has a pending verification and is not yet verified.
+            - *Effects:* Generates and sends a new code, updates the stored code and timestamp.
+    - **Queries:**
+        - `_isEmailVerified(user: User): Boolean`
+            - *Effects:* Returns true if the user's email is verified.
+        - `_getVerificationStatus(user: User): { email: String, isVerified: Boolean, codeSentAt: DateTime }?`
+            - *Effects:* Returns the current verification status for the user, or null if none exists.
+    - **Notes:**
+        - When `register` is called in PasswordAuthentication, it also triggers `register` in EmailVerification to send the verification email.
+        - The user cannot become active or log in until their email is verified.

 - **PasswordAuthentication**
 	- **Purpose:** Associate usernames and passwords with user identities for authentication, limiting access to known users.
 	- **Principle:** If a user registers with a unique username and password, they can subsequently authenticate with those credentials and will consistently be treated as the same user.